-CRITERIA POINTS POSSIBLE POINTS EARNED The student determines the amount to be place in the syringe 6 The student selects the proper-sized syringe 8 The student inserts the syringe into the top of the bottle 6 The student places the bottle upside down in one hand and holds securely.
-6 The students withdraws the proper volume 6 The student removes the syringe from the bottle 6 The student gently taps or snaps the edge of the syringe to remove any air bubbles, or slightly expel the air by pushing the end of the plunger.
+CRITERIA POINTS POINTS POSSIBLE EARNED The student determines the amount to be place in the syringe 6 The student selects the proper-sized syringe 8 The student inserts the syringe into the top of the bottle 6 gr The student places the bottle upside down in one hand and holds securely.
+6 · ···································· The students withdraws the proper volume 6 The summer of the proper volume The student removes the syringe from the bottle 6 The student gently taps or snaps the edge of the syringe to remove any air bubbles, or slightly expel the air by pushing the end of the plunger.
+6 bubbles, of singility expertite air by pushing the chu of the plunger.
+0 The student places syringe in the sharps container.
 6 The student places syringe in the sharps container.
-6 TOTAL POINTS 50
+TOTAL POINTS 50 TOTALTOINTS 30

-Surgical Site Preparation
+Clinical Procedures Practicum Surgical Site Preparation